Progxy/Zephyros/README.md

-# Zephyros: A Small Metereological Simulation Framework
+# Zephyros: A Small Meteorological Simulation Framework

 > [!WARNING]
 > Take into consideration that the project is still under development, when using it.

-The main purpose of the following project is to offer the basic tools required, to perform metereological simulations.
+The main purpose of the following project is to offer the basic tools required, to perform meteorological simulations.

 ## Functionalities
 The following table lists the available functions and the function that implements it.